Philippine snout-less dog gets hero's homecoming

 On Saturday, two-year-old Kabang, her tail wagging, faced television cameras and fans at Manila International airport and toured a nearby upscale shopping mall and park frequented by dog lovers.
 She was an instant star.

-Authorities are planning a short motorcade on Monday in honour of Kebang, which means "different colours" in local dialect, in the southern town of Zamboanga.
+Authorities are planning a short motorcade on Monday in honor of Kebang, which means "different colors" in local dialect, in the southern town of Zamboanga.

 "What we want is to make her an ambassador of dog good will, and to promote responsible pet ownership," said Anton Lim, a veterinarian who accompanied Kabang to the University of California in Davis for surgery.